rubinius/rubinius-website-archive/_posts/2015-09-01-rubinius-heart-gitter-im.markdown

 We often make the assumption that code is concrete, but it's usually quite complex and being able to communicate about it well and visually is tremendously useful.
 And even when not communicating about code, the formatting available with Markdown makes communicating better and more enjoyable.

 So, those are the reasons I think Gitter is awesome.
 Have you used it?
 Do you like or dislike it?
 What do you use instead and why do you like that?
-We'd love to hear from you: <community@rubini.us>.
+We'd love to hear from you: <community@rubinius.com>.